plone/training/deployment/playbook_use.rst

     Note that failures for particular plays do not mean that Ansible provisioning failed.
     The playbook has some tests that fail if particular system features are unavailable.
     Those test failures are ignored and the provisioning continues.
-    The provisioning has only failed if an error causes it to stop.
+    The provisioning has failed if an error causes it to stop.

 An example of an ignored failure::